Home

 Malamutes are intelligent dogs and get bored easily.
 Get toys & chew toys that keep them engaged (avoids boredom destructive behavior):

-• Greenies - Greenies
+- Greenies -

+All dogs love them, but they are especially great for teething pups!
 Greenies not only satisfy's a dog's natural desire to chew, they contain the natural green advantages of chlorophyll, which comes from plants.
+Hours of chewing time

-• Nylabone Healthy Edibles Nylabone Healthy Edibles
+- Nylabone Healthy Edibles

 also provide hours of chewing time for a teething pup.

-• Buster Food Cube - Buster Food Cube
+- Buster Food Cube -

 Some of my pups' human parents report their pups love the Buster Cube.
 Fill it with dog food, the pups have to roll it around with their nose to get food to come out.
 The cube has different 'difficulty' levels.
+Good mental stimulation for the pups.

-• IQube Puzzle - IQube Puzzle
+- IQube Puzzle -

 Four soft squeak balls are inside the soft cube.
 The pups need to nose in and figure out how to get the squeak balls out.
 Or, they sometimes just shake it until it's "raining squeak balls".
 The squeak balls are terrific entertainment on their own, but so is the fun of getting them out of the cube.

-• Tennis balls & racquet balls are great toys for dogs.
+- Tennis balls & racquet balls are great toys for dogs.
 The racquet balls are bouncier, but each has their own 'doggie' charms.
 You can purchase tennis balls for less from a sporting goods store or a good dollar store than from a pet store.

 As with any toys, supervision is important.
 If they chew up the tennis or racquet balls, take it away from them and throw it out, making sure you throw out any little pieces they may have torn off.
 We don't want any choking!